leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 ```

 > [!warning] About data persistency
 > The data in this mount-point would persist even when closing the application and re-launching it.
-In the scenario of wiping out the browser's data or using the browser as "incognito" would get rid of the files in this mount-point as well.
+In the scenario of wiping out the browser's data or using the browser as "incognito" data will be evicted.
+This behaviour may vary depending in the browser used among other scenarios.

+For more information about browser's data eviction and persistency please visit [this page](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#when_is_data_evicted).

 ## `/str/` mount point